ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 It is RECOMMENDED that the claim names used with JPTs come from those in the IANA JSON Web Token Claims Registry [@IANA.JWT.Claims] established by [@!RFC7519], when those fit the application's needs.

-# Claims
+# Claims Header Parameter {#claimsDef}

 A JSON Proof Token assigns each playload a claim name.
 Payloads MUST each have a negotiated and understood claim name within the application context.
 The simplest solution to establish payload claim names is as an ordered array that aligns with the included payloads.
-This claims array can be conveniently included in the Issuer Protected Header using the `claims` key.
+This claims array can be conveniently included in the Claims header parameter.

+The `claims` Header Parameter is an array listing the Claim Names corresponding to the JWP payloads, in the same order as the payloads.
+Each array value is a Claim Name, as defined in [@!RFC7519].
+Use of this Header Parameter is OPTIONAL.

 All payloads are claim values and MUST be the base64url encoding of the UTF-8 representation of a JSON value.
 That said, predicate proofs derived from payload values are not represented as claims;